You probably heard that to tree planter job is one of the hardest in the world.

 No matter how strong and big you may be in your outside life, planting will test your body in ways it has never been tested.

-You need to carry your planting bags which can weigh up to 20 kg over rugged to terrain, climbing, ducking, and jumping over obstacles.
+You need to carry your planting bags which can weigh up to 30 kg over rugged terrain, climbing, ducking, and jumping over obstacles.
 If you add bad weather conditions — your work experience in tree planting becomes immeasurable.

-Despite it takes a strong back, hands, and legs to be a tree planter, but there’s more to the job than physical endurance.
+Despite it taking a strong back, hands, and legs to be a tree planter, there’s more to the job than physical endurance.

 Tree planters need to be determined and have a strong work ethic and mental strength.